 You will also need to start working on house training as soon as possible.
 Begin by taking your puppy to a designated "potty spot" immediately after eating, drinking, or waking up from a nap.
-It will likely take several weeks for your puppy to start having better control over her bodily functions.
+It will likely take several weeks for your puppy to start having better control over its bodily functions.

-Your puppy's brain is still developing, so she may not be the fastest learner at first.
+Your puppy's brain is still developing, so it may not be the fastest learner at first.
 You can begin to introduce some basic commands like sit, stay, and down.
 Go slow, keep it positive, and be patient.
 Have fun with your new four-legged family member!